Table of Contents Deep Cleaning

 Dental Deep cleaning also known as Scaling and root planing is the instrumentation of the crown and root surfaces of the teeth to remove plaque and calculus from these surfaces.
 This is different from a regular teeth cleaning in that it is therapeutic in nature not prophylactic.
 The Dentist would only prescribe this service if you have periodontal disease.
 Periodontal disease is a “quiet” disease.
 Frequently, there is no pain,and patients are often surprised to learn that extensive damage can occur without them ever feeling pain or discomfort.

-Why are deep cleaning recommended at all, are they even necessary?
+Why is deep cleaning recommended at all, is it necessary?

 We all have a plethora of bacteria in our mouths.
 Those bacteria mix with other substances to form sticky plaque on teeth, which is mostly banished by regular brushing and flossing.

-Plaque will get harden when calcium from saliva and blood settles on it and it will be difficult for you to be able to brush it away.
-This hardened substance is known as tartar or calculus and it can only be removed with a professional dental cleaning especially in hard/difficult to reach areas of the mouth.
 When tartar remains on the teeth, new plaque will form on it and that can cause inflammation of the gums, a condition called gingivitis.
 Gingivitis is only when the gum alone is affected and If gingivitis isn’t cured, it can advance to a more severe form of periodontal disease called periodontitis.
 Periodontitis is when the bacterial infection has spread to the bone under the gum.
-Once bone is involved, one way to slow or halt the process of this stages of gum disease is through deep cleaning.
+Once bone is involved, one way to slow or halt the process of this stages of gum disease is through deep cleaning

 What is Gingivitis: